matiascaputti/dtto-availability-checker/README.md

 ## Features

-- 🎾 Continuously monitors court availability for the current day
+- 🎾 Monitors court availability for the current day
+- 🌅 Automatically transitions to new day when date changes
 - ⏰ Filters slots between 16:30 and 20:00 (configurable)
 - 📱 Sends Telegram notifications for each available slot
-- 🔄 Checks every minute (configurable interval)
+- 🔄 Supports both continuous monitoring and serverless execution
 - 🚫 Prevents duplicate notifications for same slots
 - 🛡️ Robust error handling and logging
 - ⚙️ Configurable time ranges and check intervals
 - 🛑 Graceful shutdown handling
+- ☁️ Vercel serverless deployment ready
+- 🔧 Manual trigger endpoint for testing

 ## Setup